sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d3-dawn-rails-testing/challenges-and-solutions.md

   end
   ```

 1. Update your controller to pass the tests you wrote for your `show` action.
+Don't forget to create the associated view!

   ```ruby
   #